 Across the Indonesian archipelago, with diverse religious practices and rituals, spirituality is commonplace.
 Hence, Indonesia signifies a cultural fusion in which people sincerely adhere to their own beliefs while respecting others’ religions.
 Indonesia, in all its complexity, demonstrates how cultural diversity is not only enhanced, but promotes tolerance of the Other.
 The emphasis in the UNESCO World Report on Cultural Diversity, cultural inclusiveness is achieved in this country and should be promoted to the whole world as an example of cultural exchange and harmony.

-Development of international business and trading through globalisation has consolidated a platform to promote education within Indonesia.
+Development of international business and trading through globalisation has consolidated a platform to promote education within Indonesian culture.
 Globalisation encourages people to interact with each other to exchange information and resources, and therefore, build mutual understanding between cultures, nations, and diverse ethnic groups.
 Moreover, interacting with people of different cultures with technology platforms whereby borders do not exist.
 In all, communication and growth of economies are generally improved worldwide.
 Nonetheless, public awareness to preserve and accept all cultures through systematic education is more important than ever – a fundamental prerequisite for further cultural and economic exchange.

 Education is an extraordinary medium to shape one’s understanding and interpretation of cultures, while understanding this increases the likelihood of acceptance towards unfamiliar concepts and approaches to issues.
 The history of mass education can be traced back to the 19th century, when knowledge became a feature of modern society; literacy and numeracy became an enhancement for the industrialised workforce, and not the preserve of the wealthy.
 Education enabled the communication of differing ideas, think and interpret out of the culturally perceived frameworks of knowledge and interact with the world in a broader and deeper way (Boli, Ramirez & Meyer, 1985).